Our Vision

 • Build a more effective, efficient, and contemporary organisation rooted in our innovative and empathetic past.

-• Be one of the Government’s primary partners in WA, supporting people with mental illness and their families, delivering efficient and effective services and growing revenue streams.
+• Be one of the Government’s primary partners in WA, supporting people with mental health challenges and their families, delivering efficient and effective services and growing revenue streams.

-Primarily, we will maintain focus on quality and building partnerships with our stakeholders to achieve our vision to realise the potential of all Western Australians to recover from mental illness, to maintain mental health.
+Primarily, we will maintain focus on quality and building partnerships with our stakeholders to achieve our vision to realise the potential of all Western Australians to recover from mental health challenges and to maintain mental health.

 A critical part of our new strategy is the inclusion of eleven strategic projects.
 These projects centre around our overall social impact, systems and efficiencies, workforce growth and development, and capacity